 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Swallow the capsule whole with a glass of water.
-Do not open, crush, break, or chew it.
+- Swallow the capsule or tablet whole with a glass of water.
+Do not open, dissolve, crush, break, or chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If you miss a dose, and it is less than 3 hours since your usual dosing time, take it as you normally would.
 If you miss a dose, and it is more than 3 hours since your usual dosing time, skip the missed dose and take your next dose at your regular schedule.
 Do not use extra medicine to make up for a missed dose.